 Injured With No Health Insurance?

 “What if I am injured with no health insurance?”
 This question comes up quite frequently.
-If you have been injured in a car accident or slip and fall incident and don’t have health insurance, you may be able to seek treatment under an attorney lien.
-Attorney liens on personal injury cases are actually quite common.
+If you have been injured in a car accident or slip and fall incident and don’t have health insurance, you may be able to seek treatment under an attorney’s lien.
+Attorney’s lien on personal injury cases are actually quite common.
 It is where the patient and the patient’s attorney agrees to pay for the treatment related to an injury case out of the proceeds of the settlement or award.

-There are many complex factors that go into what you should do if you do not have health insurance and are involved in a car crash or a premise liability accident.
+There are many complex factors that go into what you should do if you do not have health insurance and are involved in a Las Vegas car crash or a premise liability accident.
 So you should contact a law firm that is highly experienced in handling those types of matters.
-You should immediately contact our firm if you are involved in a personal injury accident.
+You should immediately contact the best Las Vegas personal injury lawyer today if you are involved in a personal injury accident.

 For more information on the Attorney’s Lien, see Suzanne Burke Spencers article on the ethical enforcement of the attorney’s liens.

 Injured?
 Don’t wait until it’s too late!
 Contact The Injury Firm to speak with an experienced personal injury attorney today!
 (702) 800-0988